-Sometimes, your data columns don’t just have one variable but multiple variables.
+Sometimes, your data comes ith several bits of information in one column.
 Like a column with US states in the format

-I’ll show two ways to make two (or more) columns out of one column.
-To do so, we’ll use Google Sheets – but everything I’ll explain in the following article should work with LibreOffice Calc, Excel or any other spreadsheet software.
+I’ll show two ways to create several new columns out of one column.
+To do so, we’ll use Google Sheets – but this should work with LibreOffice Calc, Excel or any other spreadsheet software.

 The first method is the formula